costa-gabriele/ambiente/README.md

 The .php files that contain the back-end elaboration should go in the `pages` directory, whereas `views` is for the front-end files (e.g. .html, .css, .js).
 Each .php file in `pages` must have a corresponding subdirectory in `views`.
 For example, the front-end files for the page `pages/category1/page1.php` should go in the directory `public/views/category1/page1/`.

 The HTML file for the page can be retrieved by the .php file using the static method `retrieve(viewName, viewData)` of the class `\_\Navigation\View` (in the directory `private/classes/_/Navigation`), where `viewName` is the path of the .html file relative to the `views` directory, without the extension (e.g. `category1/page1/main`) and `viewData` is an array containing the dynamic content of the page.
 The dynamic parts of the page can be handled with placeholders and tags that are parsed by the View class.

+The Javascript module `public/views/_/_common/modules/_/req.js` provides a function to retrieve a view through an asynchronous call:
+`retrieveView(viewName, serverElabData, clientElabData)`
+The second argument is an object containing the values to be substituted server side (PHP), whereas the values provided in the third argument are processed client side (Javascript).

 ### Placeholders
 A placeholder for a dynamic value, to be substituted with the content received from the .php file, is enclosed by double curly braces (e.g. `{{text.title}}`); the `viewData` array passed as the second argument to the `View::retrieve` method should have a corresponding entry, i.e. `['text' => ['title' => 'The title of the page']]`.